 There are a couple of reasons why you run into issues here.

-Federal employees often need more time to discuss how US citizens view and search for them.
-You need to use US citizens’ terms in your copy to rank for those topics, pull in the searchers and re-educate them about the issue.
+Federal employees often feel limited in discussing their topics to how US citizens view them.
+The reality though is that you need to use US citizens’ terms in your copy to rank for those topics, pull in the searchers and re-educate them about the issue.

 The post not only ranked for “what is EMR” related terms, but that post (and the entire campaign) also worked to educate the American public about EMRs so that the volume of people searching for EMRs vs. EHRs switched – more people talking about the EHR topic at the end of the campaign.

 Most agencies don’t know to research their online competition

 They don’t realize that you have to be better than what is already ranking.
 In this SEO audio tip and post I go into this example of Choose my Plate from USDA and walk through why the recipes on their site are not ranking.

 Most federal agencies are sleeping on the power of YouTube

 As I talk about in this SEO tip, YouTube is a must for federal agencies – it’s the second largest search engine globally, and more folks in the US watch YouTube than TV.
 YouTube videos often dominate Google search results.
 I walk through examples of other federal agencies with YouTube channels and some best practices in this post and audio tip.